(Color Vision Problem; Color Vision Deficiency)

 - Certain medications can damage the retina and optic nerve, causing color blindness.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 An eye exam and vision test will be done.
 Or, you will be referred to an ophthalmologist (eye specialist) for testing.
 You may want to consider going to an eye specialist first.
 The eye specialist may be better able to make a diagnosis.

-Your doctor may to test your vision.
+Your vision will be tested.
 This can be done with:

 - Ishihara plates test